Jun 13, 2019

 Practice safe hair removal

-In general, always read the instructions of the menstrual product you decide to use.
+Always read the instructions of the menstrual product you decide to use.
 If you prefer tampons, be sure to avoid keeping them in at night while you’re sleeping and during the day for longer than 6-8 hours.
 Although rare, tampons left in for too long can increase your risk of developing Toxic Shock Syndrome (TSS), a very serious infection caused by bacteria build up in the vagina.
-Instead, there are tons of other products for nighttime period protection like longer pads with wings, period underwear and pantyliners.